 A reader named Gary tells me the bungalows were demolished years ago:

 In the late ’80s the two were linked as a sort of B&B where you could rent one of the cottages for the night.
-The bungalows are no longer there.”

-The street in the movie:
+The Street in the Movie:

 So sad to think the charming bungalow court is no longer there!